Substandard sales training leads to substandard results.

 In the world of L&D, online gaming’s main attribute is not to entertain, but to teach.
 The fact it entertains at the same time is just pure luck!
 Our online games include arcade classics such as Whack-A-Mole and Bubble Blaster.
 As with all of our learning games, we embed company-based info in-between the gaming.

 Additionally, nothing provides engagement more than a serving of healthy competition.
 For instance, you can promote in-house contests that log the amount of training consumed via company are logged via leaderboards.
-This is something we advocate on our own Academy LMS.
+This is something we advocate on our own Growth Engineering LMS.
 Naturally, the more you learn, the more points you’ll earn!